-Digitalisation aims at optimisation of processes by using digital technologies to make business processes more efficient as for example fully automated exchange of information throughout the transport modes by electronic means.
+more efficient as for example fully automated exchange of information throughout the transport modes by electronic means.

-The digital transformation refers to the process of devising new business applications based on already digitised data and services.
-As an example, Data Driven Decision Making can be underlined.
+→ The digital transformation refers to the process of devising new business applications based on already digitised data and services.
+As an example, data driven decision making can be underlined.

-In this report the word digitalisation is used, although in many cases this includes digitisation and supports the digital transformation.
+In this report the word digitalisation is used, including digitisation and supporting the digital transformation.

-The concept of Digital transition within the Masterplan DIWA documents is considered to be the transition from Digitisation via Digitalisation to Digital transition as defined within this paragraph.
+The concept of Digital transformation within the Masterplan DIWA documents is considered to be the transition from Digitisation via Digitalisation to Digital transformation as defined within this paragraph.